Shurak, North Khorasan

-Shurak (شورك, also Romanized as Shūrak; also known as Shūrak Zangāneh and Zangāneh) is a village in Howmeh Rural District, in the Central District of Maneh and Samalqan County, North Khorasan Province, Iran.
-At the 2006 census, its population was 188, in 46 families.
+Shurak (شورك) (Note: Also romanized as Shūrak; also known as Shūrak Zangāneh and Zangāneh) is a village in Howmeh Rural District of the Central District in Samalqan County, (Note: Formerly Maneh and Samalqan County) North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 188 in 46 households.
+The following census in 2011 counted 174 people in 53 households.
+The 2016 census measured the population of the village as 143 people in 49 households.